 - Liquids with dark color (coffee, dark tea, red wine)

 - Foods full of sugar

 - Foods with added color (soy sauce, ketchup, chocolate, bologna)

 - Acidic beverages (soft drinks, fruit juices, alcohol)

 Contact Sninski & Schmitt For All Of Your Dental Health Needs Today

 There’s no need to suffer, in fact, it’s better not to!
 Contact Sninski & Schmitt Family Dentistry today to make an appointment and successfully rid yourself of tooth sensitivity.
-Call us at 919-600-6262 (Holly Springs), 919-467-2203 (Cary), or fill out the form below.
+Call us at 919-600-6262 (Holly Springs, NC), 919-467-2203 (Cary, NC), or fill out the form below.